 Rights and Benefits of U.S. Lawful Permanent Residence

 Being a green card holder means that you have many rights, including lawful rights to work and permanently reside in the United States; travel abroad; and file a petition for family members to receive green cards.
 However, green card holders do not have as many rights as citizens.
 Green card holders cannot vote; they can’t travel abroad for more than 6 months without risking losing their green card status and/or being refused re-entry into the U.S.; cannot generally receive the same assistance and benefits as those with U.S. citizenships can.
 In addition, if a green card holder commits certain crimes or acts of terrorism, he or she will likely be forced out of the U.S. and back to his or her respective country.

 If you need help finding an immigration attorney, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.